Alexander (1783 ship): Return to England

 Alexander arrived in the Thames on 1 June 1789.
 Unfortunately there is no readily accessible record of the return voyage.

-Alexander carried with her to England the last papers of the French navigator Lapérouse, who was subsequently shipwrecked and never seen again.
+Alexander carried with her to England the last papers of the French navigator Lapérouse, whose expedition's two ships had most likely already shipwrecked on the fringing reef of the island of Vanikoro in the Solomon Islands, as the French expedition had departed Botany Bay in March 1788 to head North with the intention of returning to Europe via the Torres Strait.

 Lloyd's Register for 1789 showed Alexander's master as D. Sinclair, and her trade as London-Botany Bay.
 A later amendment to the entry gave the name of a new master, and a new trade, neither of which is legible.
 However, the amendment did correct the burthen from 650 to 445 tons (bm).

 Subsequent career

 Lloyd's Register for 1790 had a legible entry for Alexander.
 It gave her master as L.D.
 Bruce, and her trade as London-Dominica.
 The year of launch was still 1784.

 Issues of Lloyd's Register for 1799 to 1801 described Alexander as built in 1783 in Hull, of 468 tons burthen, and as trading between London and Petersburg.
 They lisedt her master as J. Fraser, and her owner as Leighton.
-Lloyd's List for 1802 repeated the information, and shows her traveling from London as a transport.
+Lloyd's List for 1802 repeated the information, and shows her travelling from London as a transport.